rezamanshouri/netcore-webapp-template/deployment_procedure/deployment.md

 1. Determine the `tag_name` following [these instructions](#tags-and-release-versioning).
 1. Determine the `commit_hash` from which the deployment is desired and create the release branch off of that:
     - Make sure you are on the `main` branch and your local branch is up to date with remote.
+    - If deploying the last commit, then just eliminate `<commit_hash>` from the following command.
-    - Create release branch using `tag_name` from step 1, and push to remote:
+    - `<tag_name>` comes from step 1.

     ```
         git checkout -b release.<tag_name> <commit_hash>
-        git push
     ```

+1. Update the `ChangeLog.md` file with a summary of changes and push to remote.
-    - Create a PR for release branch.
+1. Create a PR for the release branch.
 1. Deploy the release branch created in previous step to Staging environment.

-    - If there are any E2E tests, they could be kicked off as part of deploying to Staging.

-1. Monitor logs (and E2E test results) in Staging.
-Once payload in Staging is validated, we are ready for deployment.
+1. Validate the payload in Staging envrionment (E2E or manual testing), and monitor logs.
     - In case issues are detected in Staging:
         - Fix the issue on the release branch and push to remote.
         - Deploy the release branch again to Staging and validate.

+1. Once payload is validated in Staging , we are ready for prod deployment.
-1. Create a tag _on release branch_ and push to remote (where `tag_name` is same as step 1).
+    - Create a tag _on release branch_ and push to remote (where `tag_name` is same as step 1).
         ```
-        git tag <tag_name>
+            git tag <tag_name> // Note tag should be created before pulling.
+            git pull origin develop
+            git push
-        git push main <tag_name>
+            git push origin <tag_name>
         ```
-1. Confirm that the tag has been created on the remote.
+    - Confirm that the tag has been created on the remote (add link here).
-1. Merge release branch back to `main` (similar to a regular PR).
+    - Merge release branch back to `main`.
-1. Determine the deployment date (for example, the first upcoming Monday), and communicate with stakeholders the deployment day and time with a summary of changes.
-Schedule a meeting with all the developers to perform deployment at that day and time.
+1. Determine the deployment date (for example, the first upcoming Monday), and communicate with stakeholders the deployment date and time with a summary of changes.
+Schedule a meeting with all the developers to perform deployment at that day and time if needed.
+    - NOTE: make sure any special steps needed to happen during production deployment is tracked.
 1. On the deployment date and before kicking off the deployment, let stakeholders know that the deployment is about to happen.
-1. Deploy the `tag_name` to Production.
+1. Deploy the `tag_name` created above to Production.
 1. Monitor logs for outstanding issues right after deployment.